 Are you or are you on your way to becoming a "triple threat"?
 Our Musical Theater Camp is designed to help hone students' essential skills so they are prepared for the demands of a Broadway career.
 Campers will take part daily in intensive voice, acting, and dance workshops taught by outstanding Broadway artists and college faculty.
 Our Musical Theater Camp curriculum consists of workshops that will focus on acting, improvisation, scene study and interpretation, song study and interpretation, vocal instruction, dance for musical theater, audition techniques, performance analysis, and a brief history of musical theater.
 Students will have a "work in progess" showing on the last day of camp.

 Students are assessed on the first day of the program and are grouped accordingly by ability.
 Our Musical Theater faculty works closely with students, giving one on one feedback to address individual strongpoints and weaknesses.
 Our program provides instruction for all levels- beginner to advanced.

 In their free time, campers will have access to Oberlin College's recreational facilities including Hales Gymnasium and Hales Annex- which houses the college bowling lanes, billiards room, and Cat in the Cream Coffeehouse.Students will also enjoy outings to historic downtown Oberlin, home to many charming shops and restaurants.
 Nearby Tappan Square is host to many summer evening concerts.

-*Lab Fees, weekend stays, and airport transportation fees are not included are are additional.
+*Registration Fees, Lab Fees, weekend stays, and airport transportation fees are not included in Tuition and are additional.

-*Commuter (where applicable) includes lunch.
-Lab Fees, weekend stays, or airport transportation are not included and are additional.
+*Commuter (where offered) includes lunch.
+Lab Fees, weekend stays, and airport transportation are not included and are additional.

-**College Audition Boot Camp tuition does not include room and meals or airport transportation.
+**Tuition for Boot Camps, such as College Audition Boot Camp, does not include room and meals or airport transportation.